stevearc/dql/doc/topics/queries/create.rst

 Parameters
 ----------
 **IF NOT EXISTS**
-    If present, do not through an exception if the table already exists.
+    If present, do not throw an exception if the table already exists.

 **tablename**
     The name of the table that you want to alter